FK Radnički Lukavac

 Fudbalski klub Radnički Lukavac is a professional association football club from the city of Lukavac that is situated in Bosnia and Herzegovina.

-Radnički currently competes in the Second League of the Federation of Bosnia and Herzegovina (Group North) and plays its home matches at the Jošik Stadium, which has a capacity of 3,000 seats.
+Radnički currently competes in the Second League of the Federation of Bosnia and Herzegovina and plays its home matches at the Jošik Stadium, which has a capacity of 3,000 seats.

 History

-The full name of the club is Fudbalski Klub Radnički Lukavac and it was founded in 1921.
+The full name of the club is Fudbalski klub Radnički Lukavac and it was founded in 1921.

 Radnički's so far biggest success came in the mid to late 1990s.
-In the 1995–96 First League of Bosnia and Herzegovina season, the club finished as runners-up, having only 4 points less than 1st placed and crowned champions NK Čelik Zenica.
+In the 1995–96 First League of Bosnia and Herzegovina season, the club finished as runners-up, having only 4 points less than 1st placed and crowned champions Čelik Zenica.
 The club's second biggest so far success came in the 1996–97 Bosnia and Herzegovina Football Cup season.
-In that cup season, Radnički made it all the way to the semi-final, eliminating FK Vrbanjuša on the way in the quarter-final and getting eliminated by FK Željezničar Sarajevo in the semi-final.
+In that cup season, Radnički made it all the way to the semi-final, eliminating Vrbanjuša on the way in the quarter-final and getting eliminated by Željezničar in the semi-final.

-In the 1999–00 season, the club got relegated from the First League of Bosnia and Herzegovina and from then, until 2017, have played in the First League of the Federation of Bosnia and Herzegovina.
+In the 1999–2000 season, the club got relegated from the First League of Bosnia and Herzegovina and from then, until 2017, have played in the First League of the Federation of Bosnia and Herzegovina.

 Currently, Radnički competes in the Second League of the Federation of Bosnia and Herzegovina (Group North), after getting relegated from the First League of FBiH in the 2016–17 season.